 What can be done to remove or reduce any negative impacts of this policy (if applicable)?

-The team that manages the allotment sites will work with the plotters to develop and improve their allotments.
-With mitigations in place, what is the new overall rating of the negative impact(s)?
-Medium Low Negative Impact Removed
+With mitigations in place, what is the new overall rating of High

+the negative impact(s)?
+Medium

+the hegative impact(s).

+Low X

+Negative Impact Removed